JacksonAllan/Verstable/README.md

 </tr>
 </table>

-Benchmarks comparing **Fastmap** to the aforementioned hash tables and several Robin Hood hash tables can be found here.
+Benchmarks comparing **Fastmap** to the aforementioned hash tables and several Robin Hood-based hash tables can be found here.

 **Fastmap** is distributed under the MIT license.